ShepherdCode/ShepherdGrid/README.md

 Choose CR_Socket which seems to mean the smallest consumable unit will be one of our nodes (```slurmd -C``` shows 1 socket, 4 cores, 2 threads, 8 cpu).
 Slurm accounting with a database would require path to MySQL conf file; choose text file accounting for now.
-So far we have /etc/slurm-llnl/slurm.conf on shep1; must copy this to every node.
+We created /etc/slurm-llnl/slurm.conf with shep1 as control node.
+We copied the same file to every node using scp and the node's IP4 address.

 ## Other software to consider
 * Basics